Auxiliary Functions as Koopman Observables: Data-Driven Analysis of Dynamical Systems via Polynomial Optimization: A class of dynamical systems

 \section{A class of dynamical systems}

-We begin by introducing a general class of dynamical systems that, as shown in \cref{subs:classical-examples} below, includes deterministic and stochastic differential equations or maps.
-We consider stochastic processes from the outset since deterministic systems may be viewed as stochastic ones whose state at time $t$ is determined almost surely given the state at any previous time $s<t$.
+Having reviewed three particular applications of auxiliary functions, we now switch gear and introduce a general class of stochastic Markov processes whose dynamics can be studied using auxiliary functions and their Lie derivatives.
+As explained at the end of the section, this class includes processes governed by stochastic differential equations, stochastic maps, and their deterministic counterparts.
+Indeed, observe that deterministic processes may be viewed as stochastic ones whose state at time $t$ is determined almost surely given the state at any previous time $s<t$.